YARandomPerson001/MassFileRename/README.md

 # MassFileRename
-A script to mass rename file in a directory.
+A script to mass rename files in a directory.